nekanem/Learn-Java/sprint-2-reflection.md

 * What worked
 * What we can carry over to sprint 3 is starting as early as possible, as starting early would operations more soother than they already are.
 Issues came up during break when the situation made it a bit more challenging to focus

+## Tests:
+* Testing including entering data that would cause an error and checking to see if the error would be thrown
+* Tests included ensuring all buttons work as they should be
+* Tests if the Toast would display as espected
+* This is a general overview of some of the tests executed.